 Something else I liked was the collection of well-rounded minor characters.
 Jorge Aguirre and Rafael Rosado really worked to provide a full profile for the world Claudette inhabits, including the people she sees everyday.
 No character is static; they all display true personalities.
 Even the adventure’s villains end up showing redeeming qualities, but only after satisfying in their badness.

-The one problem with the book is that it is not broken up into definitive chapters.
-This means that if someone were to – say – start reading this book to his child at bedtime, it would be very difficult to convince the sleepy child that just half the book would suffice.
+The one challenge with the book is that it is not broken up into definitive chapters.
+If someone were to – say – start reading this book to his child at bedtime, it would be very difficult to convince the sleepy child that just half the book would suffice.
 (My husband’s voice was hoarse from reading Giants Beware! to my son over two days.)
 However, for the young readers themselves, it proves a motivation to continue the story to its end.
 I found it easy to follow and seamless in the flow of the events and action.

 An especially fantastic aspect of this book is that it will appeal to boys and girls with its vivid artwork and plucky characters.
 The action is fast and varied, and I read through the 200 pages in one sitting.
 Giants Beware! is just fun to read!
 The story, included under the umbrella of The Chronicles of Claudette, clearly wants a sequel, so we’ll be looking out for the next installment as soon as possible!